geordgez/geordgez.github.io/_posts/2017-12-18-linkedin-login-skipping-methods.md

 )();
 ```

-Remember to name it something useful.
+Remember to give a useful name the bookmarked link.

 ### Quick, temporary fix: JavaScript in the Console
 If you don't want to install anything, you can paste the JavaScript that does